metfar/dailynews/README.md

 # dailynews.py

-`dailynews.py` is a **Markdown** news reader intended to be used from terminal, `cron` or automation scripts.
+`dailynews.py` is a **Markdown** news reader intended to be used from the terminal, `cron`, or automation scripts.
 The project can also be used with `dailynews_gui.py`, a `tkinter` desktop frontend that reads the generated Markdown files and presents them in a more visual way.

 `dailynews.py` is not intended to replace human judgment or become a living geopolitical oracle.
-It is a practical tool to read better: first orient yourself, then go deeper, and in the meantime not miss relevant alerts.
+It is a practical tool to read better: first orient yourself, then go deeper, and meanwhile avoid missing relevant alerts.

-The idea of the project is to imitate the classic use of the paper diary:
+The idea of the project is to imitate the classic rhythm of reading a daily newspaper:

 - **morning**: a short reading to get your bearings;
-- **afternoon**: a broader reading to go deeper;
+- **evening**: a broader reading to go deeper;
 - **every hour**: a check for local or urgent alerts.

 The program combines:

 - RSS feeds for news;
-- snapshot of markets with `yfinance`;
+- market snapshots with `yfinance`;
 - weather and air quality alerts with Open-Meteo;
 - keyword alerts;
-- optional summary with OpenAI;
+- optional summaries with OpenAI;
-- automatic fallback to raw Markdown if OpenAI crashes.
+- automatic fallback to raw Markdown if OpenAI fails.

 ## Features